 |Protesters demand the dismantling of the 'Jungle' camp in Calais.
 [Thibault Vandermersch/EPA]

 Seven migrants have been killed on the road this year as they resort to increasingly desperate attempts to stow themselves away on trucks travelling to Britain.

-Some allegedly throw tree branches and other objects on to roadways to slow vehicles down so that they can jump aboard.
+Some allegedly throw tree branches and other objects onto roadways in order to slow vehicles down so that they can jump aboard.

 Frederic Van Gansbeke, who represents businesses and shop owners in Calais and helped organise the protest, said: "We've had no answers, so we're blocking things up.

 "We should not be misunderstood.
 We have nothing against migrants.
 We have just a lot of animosity towards the government, which does not make good decisions," he told the AP news agency.